 Do these people meet the clinical standard of being in “the state of being psychologically and physiologically dependent on a drug”?
 Of course not.

-These people don’t belong in drug rehab with real addicts.
-The only reason they are there is that they were given the choice between pretending to be drug addicts and attending the meetings, or going to jail.
+These people don’t belong in “marijuana rehab.”
+They don’t belong with real addicts.
+The only reason they are there is that they were given the choice between pretending to be drug addicts and attending marijuana rehab meetings, or going to jail.

 That’s a no-brainer, right?
 Having been both places, I’d certainly rather spend a few evenings with recovering addicts (even if they sometimes tend to be whiners) than a few months with pissed-off inmates just looking for an excuse to “touch you up.”